Historical Institutional Abuse (Northern Ireland) Act 2019

 Overview

-This bill establishes a Historical Institutional Abuse Redress Board in Northern Ireland to provide compensation to individuals who suffered abuse as children in certain institutions between 1922 and 1995.
-It also creates the role of Commissioner for Survivors of Institutional Childhood Abuse to support survivors.
+This bill establishes a Historical Institutional Abuse Redress Board to provide compensation to individuals who suffered abuse as children in institutions in Northern Ireland between 1922 and 1995.
+It also creates the role of a Commissioner for Survivors of Institutional Childhood Abuse to support survivors.

 Description